 The primary purpose of Leadership Development is to build an awareness of how to create an organizational climate that encourages people to want to do and be their very best.

-When leaders fail in these areas of awareness, they end up projecting their own selves onto those they lead, rather than finding ways to motivate and encourage the individual strengths and capabilities of each member of their team.
+When leaders fail in these areas of awareness, they end up projecting themselves onto those they lead, rather than finding ways to motivate and encourage the individual strengths and capabilities of each member of their team.

+Leadership Development trains leaders to delegate more effectively.
 Just because a leader can do something doesn’t mean they can lead others to do it.
-In fact, it is typically challenging for someone skilled at something to let go enough to let others fail at that same thing as they learn to do it well.
-Leadership Development helps train leaders to delegate more effectively.
+In fact, it is often challenging for someone skilled at a task to relinquish control and let others possibly fail as they learn to do it.

 Emotional Intelligence enables a leader to remain calm under pressure.
 It involves an ability to sense how others might respond allowing the leader to resolve conflicts through empathy and understanding.
-It can be highly effective when mastered, helping ensure success in leading others and in interpersonal relationships.
+It can be highly effective when regularly honed and will help ensure success managing oneself, leading others, and coordinating interpersonal relationships.